Pattern recognition techniques for Boson Sampling validation: Structure of the probability distributions

-\textbf{\textit{Structure of the probability distributions ---}} Our previous discussion has conclusively shown that, at least for the values of $(N,m)$ considered, $K$--means clustering algorithms are highly effective at discriminating between samples drawn from boson samplers that use distinguishable photons versus those with indistinguishable ones.
-Here we provide further analysis that shows why our approach is so effective at this task and sheds light on how future tests could be devised to characterize faulty boson samplers.
+Our previous discussion has conclusively shown that, at least for the values of $(n,m)$ considered, $K$--means clustering algorithms are highly effective at discriminating boson samplers that use distinguishable photons versus those with indistinguishable ones.
+Here we provide further analysis that shows why our approach is effective at this task and sheds light on how future tests could be devised to characterize faulty boson samplers.
 We address this aspect by providing numerical evidence to explain the physical mechanism behind the correct functioning of our validation test.

-The clustering techniques that form the basis of our pattern recognition methodology rely on aggregating the experimental data according to the distance between the output states (here, the $L_{1}$- and $L_{2}$-norm have been employed).
-The key observation we make is that the number of events necessary to effectively discriminate the input data samples is dramatically lower than one might expect.
-Indeed, our results have shown that, for the investigate range of values ($N,m$), the number of necessary events to reach a success rate near unity is almost constant ($\sim 6000$) for increasing problem size.
-More specifically, the number of events for a sufficiently large number of photons $N$ and modes $m$ is much lower than the number of available output combinations.
-For instance, even for $N=4$ and $m=40$ the Hilbert space dimension is $91390$, and thus the number of events to successfully apply the test is approximately $\sim 6.6\%$ of the full Hilbert space.
-By increasing the system size, such a fraction drops fast to smaller values (for instance, $\sim 0.28 \%$ for $N=5$ and $m=50$).
+The clustering techniques that form the basis of our pattern recognition methodology rely on aggregating the experimental data according to the distance between the output states.
+The key observation is that the number of events necessary to effectively discriminate the samples is dramatically lower than the number of available output combinations.
+In particular, such fraction drops fast to smaller values by increasing the system size $(n,m)$.
+For instance, $10^4$ events would correspond to $0.08$ of the Hilbert space dimension for $(4,40)$, to $10^{-10}$ for $(10,100)$ and to only $10^{-30}$ for $(20,400)$.
 Accordingly the output sample from the device will mostly consist of output states occurring with no repetition.
 Hence, only the configurations presenting higher probability will effectively contribute to the validation test.

 For the sake of clarity let us focus on the discrimination between indistinguishable and distinguishable particles.
 We leave for subsequent work the task of explaining why other alternative models, such as Mean-Field states, are also noticed by our approach.
 More specifically, we analyze the structure of the outcome distributions for the two cases.
 Since data clustering is performed according to the distance between states, the method can be effective if (i) the distributions of the output states exhibit an internal structure and (ii) correlations between distributions with different particle types are low.